NikkoCC/lab03-exercises/README.md

 quickly identify a list has duplicates but doesn't return information on the duplicates.
 I'm sure a much smarter person than me could figure it out though, I mean surely.
 Then again we're working with integers here, not objects.

+I assume you want me to write it here:
+Our branch is "aHEAD" of the main branch in terms of commits.
+This is a branch with changes to the most recent main.